nalyk/ceata/README.md

 ---

-Built with ❤️ by Yoda.Digital - a _ceață_ of open-source enthusiasts who believe in efficient, honest software.
+Built with ❤️ by Yoda.Digital - a _ceată_ of open-source enthusiasts who believe in efficient, honest software.